-Dapr uses a sidecar architecture, running as a separate process alongside the application and includes features such as, service invocation, network security and distributed tracing.
-This often raises the question - how does Dapr compare to service mesh solutions such as Linkerd, Istio and Open Service Mesh (OSM)?
+Dapr uses a sidecar architecture, running as a separate process alongside the application and includes features such as service invocation, network security, and distributed tracing.
+This often raises the question: how does Dapr compare to service mesh solutions such as Linkerd, Istio and Open Service Mesh among others?

 How Dapr and service meshes compare

-While Dapr and service meshes do offer some overlapping capabilities, Dapr is not a service mesh where a service mesh, is defined as a networking service mesh.
+While Dapr and service meshes do offer some overlapping capabilities, Dapr is not a service mesh, where a service mesh is defined as a networking service mesh.
 Unlike a service mesh which is focused on networking concerns, Dapr is focused on providing building blocks that make it easier for developers to build applications as microservices.
-Dapr is developer-centric versus service meshes being infrastructure-centric.
+Dapr is developer-centric, versus service meshes which are infrastructure-centric.

-In most cases, developers do not need to be aware that the application they are building will be deployed in an environment which includes a service mesh since a service mesh intercepts network traffic.
-Service meshes are mostly managed and deployed by system operators.
-However, Dapr building block APIs are intended to be used by developers explicitly in their code.
+In most cases, developers do not need to be aware that the application they are building will be deployed in an environment which includes a service mesh, since a service mesh intercepts network traffic.
+Service meshes are mostly managed and deployed by system operators, whereas Dapr building block APIs are intended to be used by developers explicitly in their code.

 Some common capabilities that Dapr shares with service meshes include: